GuanSuns/TAMER-Summer-2018-Lab/RL Introduction/RL-Note-Chapter-12-Eligibility-Traces.md

 # Chapter 12 Eligibility Traces Note

 ## 1. Big Picture
 ### 1.1.
+Motivation
-Motivation: update can be done not just toward any n-step return, but toward any average of n-step returns.
+Update can be done not just toward any n-step return, but toward any average of n-step returns.

 ### 1.2.
 Some concepts:
 - **Compund update**: average simpler component updates like average of simple n-step returns (lambda formula 12.2)